-Because a person account record combines fields from an account and a contact, changing a person account results in two change events.
-One change event is for the account record, and the other for the contact record.
+Because a person account record combines fields from an account and a contact, changing a person account results in two change events: one for the account and one for the contact, provided that both objects are selected for change data capture.
 The two change events are generated for all changes to a person account, including create, update, delete, and undelete operations.